 Businesses that want long-term impression growth should think of website planning, page speed, and content coverage as one project instead of separate phases.
 The safest way to protect CTR while increasing impressions is to answer adjacent questions clearly enough that Google can test the page for more intents without changing what the business actually offers.

-Start with the right site architecture
+How do you start with the right site architecture?

 Architecture determines how easily Google can crawl, cluster, and understand your pages.
 A clear structure makes every future content addition stronger.
 Strong execution usually means the page covers dedicated service pages instead of one catch-all page, supporting blog or resource content around adjacent intents, navigation that mirrors how buyers think about services, and internal links that reinforce topical relationships.
 When only one of those signals is present, the content can stay visible for a narrow query set without expanding into broader impression growth.

-• dedicated service pages instead of one catch-all page
+- dedicated service pages instead of one catch-all page

-• supporting blog or resource content around adjacent intents
+- supporting blog or resource content around adjacent intents

-• navigation that mirrors how buyers think about services
+- navigation that mirrors how buyers think about services

-• internal links that reinforce topical relationships
+- internal links that reinforce topical relationships

 For businesses trying to grow visibility responsibly, the practical sequence is to tighten dedicated service pages instead of one catch-all page, reinforce supporting blog or resource content around adjacent intents, make navigation that mirrors how buyers think about services explicit, and keep internal links that reinforce topical relationships under review as new queries start appearing.
 That balance helps the page stay useful for humans while also becoming easier for search systems to trust.